JGBs fall after upbeat U.S. jobs report

 By Lisa Twaronite

-TOKYO, Feb 6 Japanese government bonds fell on Monday after a better-than-expected U.S. jobs report lowered expectations for further stimulus by the Federal Reserve and increased risk appetite.
+TOKYO, Feb 6 Japanese government bonds fell on Monday after a better-than-expected U.S. jobs report lowered expectations of further stimulus by the Federal Reserve and increased risk appetite.

-But some said the brighter economic outlook did not alter the big picture of expectations for interest rates to stay low.
-That suggests further losses will be limited ahead of the end of Japan's fiscal year in March, which could keep demand for cash bonds steady.
+But bonds were off their session lows by midday and some said the brighter economic outlook did not alter the big picture of expectations for interest rate to stay low.

-The five-year yield was up 1 basis point at 0.335 percent .
-The 20-year yield was up half a basis point at 1.715 percent.
+The five-year yield was up half a basis point at 0.330 percent.
+The 20-year yield was also up half a basis point at 1.715 percent, after having risen as high as 1.720 percent.

 The 30-year bond yield rose half a basis point to 1.890 percent, moving further away from a four-month low of 1.880 percent hit last week.